 The District Court has a goal of resolving most misdemeanor criminal cases (Tracks 1, 2 & 3) within 180 days.
-Felony cases are typically forwarded to the circuit court within 60 days.
-Some felony cases may be amended to misdemeanors or the case withdrawn for prosecution prior to indictment or the forwarding of the case to circuit court.
-A felony case
+Felony cases are forwarded to the Circuit Court typically within 60 days.
+Some felony cases may be amended to m or the case withdrawn for prosecution, prior to indictment or forwarding the case to Circuit Court.
+A felony case amended to a misdemeanor case will then be tried in the District Court on the misdemeanor track.